 You will notice how the meat slowly become brighter as it rests.
 Whatever temperature you set your sous vide cooker for, the steak will cook no further.

-Sous Vide Temperature & Cooking Times
+Sous Vide Temperature and Cooking Times

 Here are a few MEDIUM RARE sous vide temperature and cooking times for three popular steak types.